MrOlm/inStrain/docs/user_manual.rst

 4. Create a :term:`scaffold-to-bin file` from the genome set.
 Recommended software: `parse_stb.py <https://github.com/MrOlm/drep/blob/master/helper_scripts/parse_stb.py>`_

-5. Create a bowtie2 index of the representative genomes from this dereplicated set and map reads to this set from each sample: Recommended software: Bowtie2
+5. Create a bowtie2 index of the representative genomes from this dereplicated set and map reads to this set from each sample.
+Recommended software: Bowtie2

 6. Profile the resulting mapping *.bam* files using inStrain to calculate genome-level :term:`microdiveristy` metrics for each originally binned genome.